dbt-labs/docs.getdbt.com/website/docs/docs/deploy/ci-jobs.md

 <TabItem value="beta" label="Beta version">

 To make CI job creation easier, many options on the **CI job** page are set to default values that dbt Labs recommends that you use.
-You can change some of these defaults and there are some that you can’t (which are greyed out).
+If you don't want to use the defaults, you can change them.

-1. On your **Staging** environment page, click **Create Job** > **Continuous Integration Job** to create a new CI job.
+1. On your deployment environment page, click **Create Job** > **Continuous Integration Job** to create a new CI job.

 2. Options in the **Job Description** section:
     - **Job Name** &mdash; Specify the name for this CI job.